- Evening Classes

 If you are studying a language module as an integrated, credit-bearing element of a full-time undergraduate degree, the cost will be covered in your standard tuition fees.

-The cost of a 10-week course of Language Steps classes will be £85 for registered Edge Hill students in academic year 2020/21 and £90 for registered Edge Hill students in academic year 2021/22, however this cost will be covered by the University.
+The cost of a 10-week course of Language Steps classes will be £90 for registered Edge Hill students in academic years 2021/22 and 2022/23, however this cost will be covered by the University.

 How To Apply